cloudbau/vagrant-openstack-plugin/README.md

   data when configuring the instance.
 NOTE: This is not compliant with the vagrant network configurations.
 * `address_id` - A specific address identifier to use when connecting to the instance. `network` has higher precedence.
+If set to :floating_ip, then the floating IP address will be used.
 * `scheduler_hints` - Pass hints to the open stack scheduler, see `--hint` flag in [OpenStack filters doc](http://docs.openstack.org/trunk/openstack-compute/admin/content/scheduler-filters.html)
 * `availability_zone` - Specify the availability zone in which the instance must be created.
 * `security_groups` - List of security groups to be applied to the machine.
 * `tenant` - Tenant name.
 You only need to specify this if your OpenStack user has access to multiple tenants.
 * `region` - Region Name.
 Specify the region you want the instance to be launched in for multi-region environments.
+* `floating_ip` - Floating ip.
+The floating IP to assign for this instance.
+If set to :auto, then this assigns any available floating IP to the instance.

 These can be set like typical provider-specific configuration: